Capture of Marine Wildlife

 Dolphin show - Photo by Jenny B Lopez

 Few visitors to dolphinariums (aquariums, theme parks, or tourist attractions with dolphins or other cetaceans used in shows or swim-with encounters) pause to consider where the animals came from.
-Those who do may believe they are rescued animals, or born in captivity.
-Though occasionally true, most often this is not the case.
-Captive breeding of cetaceans is difficult, and most whales and dolphins currently in captivity around the world were deliberately captured—not rescued—from the wild.
-Even for bottlenose dolphins, orcas and beluga whales—the three species for which there has been some breeding success—self-sustaining breeding populations do not exist, and "new blood" is needed from the wild to supplement gene pools.
+Those who do may believe they are rescued animals or were born in captivity.
+Though often true, there are regions where this is rarely the case.
+Captive breeding of cetaceans is difficult, and many whales and dolphins currently in captivity around the world were deliberately captured—not rescued—from the wild.
+Even for bottlenose dolphins, orcas, and beluga whales—the three species for which there has been some breeding success—self-sustaining breeding populations do not exist, and "new blood" is needed from the wild to supplement gene pools.

-Dolphins and other small whales are still captured from the wild for confinement in dolphinariums—despite what the dolphinariums say, this practice is not a thing of the past.
+Dolphins and other small cetaceans are still captured from the wild for confinement in dolphinariums; despite what the dolphinariums say, this practice is not a thing of the past.
 Captures are inhumane and often very violent, with animals routinely injured and killed in the struggle to subdue and separate an animal from his or her family unit.
-Fear, panic and flight are natural responses by any animal being hunted, chased, trapped and roughly handled.
+Fear, panic and flight are natural responses by any animal being hunted, chased, trapped, and roughly handled.
 The mortality risk for bottlenose dolphins increases six-fold immediately after a capture.

 Capture Methods

-There are several different techniques for capturing cetaceans, depending on the species and the depth of the water.
+Various techniques are used to capture cetaceans, depending on the species and the depth of the water.
 The most popular capture method is by seine net—a large fish net that is positioned vertically in the water column with weights at the bottom and floats at the top.
-The seine is used in conjunction with a high speed boat or boats to chase a pod of animals into shallow waters and encircle them with the net.
+The seine is used in conjunction with a high-speed boat or boats to chase a pod of animals into shallow waters and encircle them with the net.
 The net is then closed around the animals and pulled very tightly at the bottom, trapping the animals in a “purse.”
 The animals thrash around and may become entangled or drown.
 They are then manhandled into slings and hauled on board a capture vessel or herded into shallow sea cages.

 Hoop nets are also used to capture dolphins who bow-ride or swim close to boats.
 A hand-held hoop attached to a breakaway net is lowered over the head and entangles the animal when he or she moves away.
 The dolphin is then hoisted into the boat.